 Approximately 80 per cent of the energy supplied by the DES is derived from wood residues from Lakeland Mills sawmill, which has provided the DES with heat from biomass since it was commissioned in June 2012.

 Even more recently, the Wood Innovation and Design Centre was the eighth civic facility to connect to the system.

 On June 7, 2010, City Council approved the next steps towards development of a wood fibre-based downtown district energy system that would provide carbon neutral green energy to buildings in downtown Prince George.

-Construction of the District Energy System (DES) began last July, 2011.
+Construction of the District Energy System (DES) began in July, 2011.

 The Peaking Backup Energy Centre on George St was completed March 2012.
-This building houses our distribution pumps and peaking backup natural gas fired boilers.
-These are in the system to provide hot water to the District during times when Lakeland Mills is shutdown for routine maintenance or during times of very cold weather when there is high demand for heat.
+This building houses distribution pumps and peaking backup natural gas fired boilers.
+These provide hot water to the District during times when Lakeland Mills is shut down for routine maintenance or when it is very cold outside and heat is in high demand.

-The distribution piping (DPS) from Lakeland to the Energy Centre, City Hall, Civic Centre, Coliseum, and the Four Seasons Pool was completed May 2012 along with the Energy Transfer Stations (ETS) in each building.
+The distribution piping from Lakeland to the Energy Centre, City Hall, Civic Centre, Coliseum, and the Four Seasons Pool was completed May 2012 along with the Energy Transfer Stations (ETS) in each building.
 We are now providing space heating and domestic hot water to these buildings using hot water heated by Sinclar Group Forest Products' Lakeland Mills energy system using woody biomass.
-The District Energy System has optimized the system already in place at Lakeland Mills operation to burn sawmill residues with greater efficiency and reduced emissions.
+The District Energy System has optimized the system already in place at Lakeland Mills operations to burn sawmill residues with greater efficiency and reduced emissions.